Intermittent Fasting And Working Out: Fasted Training & When Not To Work Out When Doing Intermittent Fasting

 Manage Your Fasting with These Simple Tips

 How are you going to resist the increased hunger pangs?
 Sure, you can get by through sheer willpower, but that is not pleasant and not feasible on a daily basis.
 There are ways to help ease the hunger.
-I just shot a quick video about how to make intermittent fasting easier – click here to watch it.
+I just shot a quick video about how to make intermittent fasting and working out easier – click here to watch it.

 You’ll be surprised, for example, at how staying hydrated can nullify your appetite.
 Keep a bottle of water by your desk and sip every few minutes.
 Often, the body mistakes dehydration for hunger.